 • Email me questions to answer and topics to cover, and I may just use your queries as a springboard for a blog post.
 I’ll mention you (if you’re okay with that) and offer you one of my CDs or albums as a gift.
 This blog isn’t a “Dear Diary”–It’s an interactive journal.
 Please dip your toes in and get wet.
 I want to avoid boring you, so I dearly need your input.

 • I have an insatiable appetite for new music and performance ideas.
 Even if your suggestions are out-of-the-box, send me your music requests, and I’ll consider working up an arrangement, just for you.
 I may record a snippet of the result and post it here, or I might include it in an upcoming performance or album.
 You’ll get mention, and a free CD or download as my thanks.

-• Post flattering photos and videos from my performances and public happenings in the comment section of a post, and you’ll have an additional opportunity to receive a free download or CD of your choice.
-Note that the operative word is “flattering”–Anyone who appears in your photo or video wants to look absolutely lovely, dahling.
+• Send me flattering photos and videos from my performances and public happenings, and you’ll have an additional opportunity to receive a free download or CD of your choice.
+Note that the operative word is “flattering”–Everyone that appears in your photos or videos wants to look absolutely lovely, dahling.

 • As a real-life, working musician, I need to perform to pay the bills.
 Invite me to play at your upcoming event–a wedding, black tie function, concert, or other soiree–and get a discount off of my performance fee.
 All you need to do is mention this blog when requesting a quote from me over the phone.

 • Offer a sizeable donation in my future projects, and I’ll think up an even grander way to thank you–Lunch on me, private concert via Skype, who knows?
 I’m open to suggestions.
 What constitutes a “sizeable” donation?
 There’s no hard-and-set rule.
 If I fall off my chair when I receive it, that’s large enough, and you’ll definitely hear from me, personally.
 As a working musician, it doesn’t take much to wow me.